jeremyckahn/rekapi/docs/api.md

 Kapi.Actor.prototype.calculatePosition (millisecond)
 ````

-Calculate and set the Actor's position at `millisecond` in the animation.
+Calculate and set the `Actor`'s position at `millisecond` in the animation.

 ### data